jokecamp/jokecamp.com/_posts/2014-03-08-guide-to-football-and-soccer-data-and-apis.markdown

 </Player>
 ```

+<a name="opta"></a>
 #### opta

-<a name="opta"></a>

 [opta](http://www.optasports.com) is one of industry leaders.
 This is what the tv networks use and likely what the actual football clubs use for [scouting](http://www.optasportspro.com/products/scouting-reports-and-data-feeds.aspx).
 If only this data were public!
 However, [opta Playground](http://www.optasports.com/playground-section.aspx) has a developer program that provides very limited access to historical data.
 The site reads "Opta can provide data for programmers wishing to develop a mobile app or website with selected historical data available to download."
 You have to request permission in an email.
 I applied and they sent me the xml data set for 10 rounds of games from the start of the 2007/2008 Bundesliga 2.
 The more detailed game data had either x,y coordinates of game events.
 A very impressive dataset but it felt more like an advertisement.
 The data provided I had no interest in and I'm not sure why an indie developer would spend time working on a data set they could never afford.
+They even track this data point "Spectator on pitch."
 Read this article [FiveThirtyEight behind the scenes look at how opta tracks data](http://fivethirtyeight.com/features/the-people-tracking-every-touch-pass-and-tackle-in-the-world-cup/) (spoiler: young male gamers).

 An example of an "event" in xml